hellocoop/hello.dev/src/documentation/roadmap.md

 ## Mock Server

-This would be headless mock service and docker image that would return fixtured user info or errors for development end to end automated testing.
+This would be headless mock service and docker image that would return test user info or errors for development end to end automated testing.

 ## App Invitations